kahyata/I-AM-Kahyata/README.md

 # Hi there! 👋 My name is Kahyata Sekeseke

-### High School Student and Software Developer
+### Computer Science Student and Software Developer

 I am a 4th-year Computer Science student at the University of Zambia and a passionate software developer.
 I have been programming for the past 2 years, working on various academic projects.
 Currently, I am focused on web and app development with HTML, CSS, and JavaScript.

 ### 👨‍💻 About Me

-- 🎓 I'm based in Zambia
+- 🎓 I'm based in Lusaka,Zambia.
-- 🌱 Check my blog at [example.com/blog](https://example.com/blog)
-- 📫 You can contact me at [your.email@example.com](mailto:your.email@example.com)
+- 📫 You can contact me at Kahyatasekeseke6@gmail.com)
 - 🧠 Currently learning ReactJS
 - 💛 I'm open to collaborating on Web and App development projects